North American F-86 Sabre: Pakistan Air Force

 In 1954, Pakistan started receiving the first of a total of 102 F-86F Sabres under the Mutual Defense Assistance Program.
 Many of these aircraft were F-86F-35s from USAF stocks, but some were from the later F-86F-40-NA production block (made specifically for export).
 Many of the F-35s were brought up to F-40 standards before they were delivered to Pakistan, but a few remained F-35s.
 The F-86 was operated by nine Pakistan Air Force (PAF) squadrons at various times: Nos.
 5, 11, 14, 15, 16, 17, 18, 19, and 26 Squadrons.

-Moreover, in April 1959, a PAF F-86F flown by Flight Lieutenant Yunis of the No. 15 Squadron "Cobras" shot down an Indian Canberra Spy Plane over Rawalpindi marking the first aerial victory for the Pakistan Air Force.
+Moreover, in April 1959, a PAF F-86F flown by Flight Lieutenant Yunis of the No. 15 Squadron "Cobras" shot down an Indian English Electric Canberra spy plane over Rawalpindi, marking the first aerial victory for the PAF.

 In 1966, Pakistan acquired 90 ex-Luftwaffe CL-13 Mk.6s via Iran due to postwar US sanctions.
 They were known as the F-86E in the PAF, not to be confused with the North American F-86E variants).

-The last of the Sabres were withdrawn from PAF service in 1980 and were replaced with the Shenyang F-6 fighters.
-In total Pakistani pilots flew 320,185 hours in the Sabres out of which about 4,500 hours were flown in wartime operations.
+The last few of the Sabres were withdrawn from PAF service in 1980 and were replaced with the Shenyang F-6 fighters.
+In total, Pakistani pilots flew 320,185 hours in the Sabres out of which about 4,500 hours were flown in wartime operations.
 They are now on display at PAF Museum and various cities around Pakistan.

 1960–1961 Bajaur Campaign

 In late 1960, regular and irregular Afghan forces invaded the Bajaur area of North West Frontier Province in an attempt to annex the region.
-In response, PAF F-86s were sent in order to support the Pakistani Forces and local Pakistani Pashtun tribesmen who were fighting the Afghan infiltrators.
-The Sabres also executed bombing runs on Royal Afghan Army positions in Kunar which were attacking Frontier Corps border posts.
-Although the Royal Afghan Air Force had seven MiG-17 squadrons and another MiG-21 squadron being operationalized, no known dogfight has been recorded between the two sides.
+In response, PAF F-86s were sent to support the Pakistani forces and local Pakistani Pashtun tribesmen who were fighting the Afghan infiltrators.
+The Sabres also executed bombing runs on Royal Afghan Army positions in Kunar, which were attacking Frontier Corps border posts.
+Although the Royal Afghan Air Force had seven MiG-17 squadrons and another MiG-21 squadron being operational, no dogfight has been recorded between the two sides.

 Indo-Pakistani War of 1965

-Gun camera film from Sharbat Ali Changezi's F-86F Sabre of No. 26 Squadron PAF shows the last moments of an IAF Hawker Hunter before being shot down over Lahore District.
+Gun-camera film from Sharbat Ali Changezi's F-86F Sabre of No. 26 Squadron PAF shows the last moments of an IAF Hawker Hunter before being shot down over Lahore District.

-The Sabre was no longer a world-class fighter (due to availability of supersonic jets).
-However, various sources state the F-86 gave the PAF a technological advantage in 1965.
+The Sabre was no longer a world-class fighter (due to availability of supersonic jets), but various sources state the F-86 gave the PAF a technological advantage in 1965.